Sunset view of Barranquilla Colombia

 Where To Stay In Barranquilla

 El Prado, Alto Prado, El Golf and Riomar are great neighborhoods to stay for solo (female) travelers.
-The center (Centro) is not considered particularly safe by locals, especially at night.
+The center (Centro – around Plaza San Nicolás and Paseo Bolívar) is not considered particularly safe by locals, especially at night.

-When visiting Barranquilla as a solo traveler, take your usual travel precautions, like not walking around alone in the dark or in isolated areas.
-Check out our safety tips for Colombia and our tips for traveling alone in Colombia.
+Check out our safety tips for Colombia and our intro guide for traveling alone in Colombia.

 Hikes in nature are better done in a group and/or with a local guide.
-Join our Colombia Solo Travelers Facebook Group to search for other solo travelers near you that share your interests.
+If you are a woman, join our Colombia Solo Female Travelers Facebook Group to search for like-minded travelers near you.

-Best Time To Visit Barranquilla: Climate and Weather
+Best Time To Visit Barranquilla: Weather & Events

 Barranquilla features a tropical savanna climate with high humidity.
 Temperatures in Barranquilla typically range from around 28°C to 33°C (82-91°F) during the day and fluctuate around 24°C (75°F) at night; the “coldest” months in Barranquilla are January and February with a maximum temperature of approximately 31°C (88°F).
 The driest months are January to March while the most rain tends to fall in October.
 The dry months usually also feature a nice breeze which makes them a very enjoyable time to visit.